Brought to you by The Allstate Foundation and WE

 4. Plant a garden to beautify (or feed!) your school.

 If your school has on-site gardening spaces or decorative beds, work with your students to plant new flowers or seeds for spring.
 If no such areas are available, a school garden is an easy project to begin and one that always excites students and staff.
 Along with your school administration, explore the possibility of planting a kitchen garden in partnership with the cafeteria (à la the White House Kitchen Garden!) or a school community garden, which offers a plethora of living science opportunities.

 With your students, explore the impact of petitions and letter writing to government entities.
 Choose online petitions to sign either individually or as a class.
-Some options include the Earth Day Network’s 2018 Earth Day petition to end plastic pollution and The Nature Conservancy’s pledge to connect with nature.
+Some options include the Earth Day Network’s petition to protect coral reefsand The Nature Conservancy’s pledge to connect with nature.

 Rivers and streams provide 65 percent of our nation’s drinking water, but they are often riddled with trash.
 Enlist your students in a gentle cleanup for Earth Day to not only enhance the beauty of their environment but also positively impact their own water supply.
 Contact your local parks service if you need help identifying a safe creek in need of cleanup and also reference American Rivers tips for local water cleanup.

 Contact your closest National Audobon Society location (there are 41 centers across the country) to find out how your students can best help restore the bird habitats in your ecosystem.
 They will let you know if there are specific types of birdhouses your students can help build, which plants your students can grow to help local birds, and what resources your students can put out to help vulnerable bird populations in your area.
 You can also inquire about field trips with habitat restoration and bird walks that the local center provides!